dmeskis/pitch_battles_be/README.md

 **REQUIRES** a header to be sent with a users JWT.

+JWTs are generated upon logging in and expire in 2 hours.

 The format for the header is as follows:
 ```
 'AUTHORIZATION': 'bearer <JWT KEY>'